Which licensing exam should I take?

 Is this study material up to date for the current MBLEx?

-The MBLEx changed slightly on 7/1/2014, reducing the number of questions and the exam time limit, and also altered the category percentage breakdown.
-The Exam Simulator and Study Guide has been updated to reflect these changes when they are released.
+The MBLEx format changed slightly on 7/1/2014 and again in 2018, reducing the number of questions and the exam time limit, and also changing the category percentage breakdown.
+The Massage Exam Academy Exam Simulator and Study Guide are immediately updated to reflect these changes when they are released.
 The course material is kept current as changes are announced.

 Will I be able to use my mobile phone or tablet with this site?

 Yes.
 Massage Exam Academy is mobile responsive, enabling you to effectively use the practice quizzes and exam simulator on your mobile device.

 Is this service/product appropriate for the MBLEx given in my state?

 The MBLEx exam process is the same in every state.
 All questions are pulled from one large database of questions.
 No two exams are exactly alike.
 And, the MBLEx uses Computer Adaptive Testing (CAT).
 Read more here for more information about CAT exams.